LiangrunDa/LLRStore/README.md

 # LLRStore

 LLRStore is contained within this monorepo.
+It is a distributed key-value store using Dynamo style replication and gossip based membership protocol.

+It is developed by Leo Steven and Robert Frank and Me for the course "Cloud Database System" at TUM.

+- We implemented Dotted Version Vectors for conflict resolution.
+- We implemented CRDT-based gossip protocol for membership management.
+- We implemented a CLI for interacting with the cluster.
+- We implemented storage engine using [Bitcask](https://arpitbhayani.me/blogs/bitcask)

 It is set up as a Rust workspace.
 Here is a brief overview of the structure:

 ```
 client/       # cli client